Forts and Palaces of Rajasthan: Part II

-This list contains Forts & Palaces of Rajasthan of Districts Dausa, Dholpur, Dungarpur, Hanumangar, Jaipur, Jalore, Jhalawar, & Jodhpur
+This is 2nd post in List that contains Forts & Palaces of Rajasthan of Districts Dausa, Dholpur, Dungarpur, Hanumangar, Jaipur, Jalore, Jhalawar, & Jodhpur

 Dausa Fort was constructed on Devgiri Hill, probably first by Badgurjars and subsequently by Kachawahas when they made Dausa as their first capital.